stuartcryan/defaultbrowser-alfred-workflow/README.md

 ## License

-Released under the GNU GENERAL PUBLIC LICENSE Version 2, June 1991
+With the exception of the workflow logo, this Alfred Workflow is provided free of charge under the GNU GENERAL PUBLIC LICENSE Version 2 June 1991.

+The workflow logo is licensed only for use in this workflow and must be changed if the workflow is forked in the future.

+The workflow logo has been licensed from [DepositPhotos](http://depositphotos.com/?ref=1682540) to Stuart Ryan.